Flecktarn: Modern patterns

-In 1976, the Bundeswehr in Germany developed a number of prototype camouflage patterns, to be trialled as replacements for the solid olive-grey "moleskin" combat uniform.
-At least four distinct camouflage patterns were tested during Bundeswehr Truppenversuch 76 ("Bundeswehr Troop Trial 76".)
-These were based on patterns in nature: one was called "Dots" or "Points"; another was called "Ragged Leaf" or "Saw Tooth Edge"; another was based on pine needles in winter.

 Designed by the German company Marquardt & Schulz, several patterns were developed and tested by the German military.
 The pattern named "Flecktarn B" was chosen as the final pattern for use.
 The word flecktarn is a composite formed from the German words Fleck (spot, blot(ch), mark or mottle) and Tarnung (camouflage.)
-The Bundeswehr kept its green combat dress throughout the 1980s, however, while trials were conducted.
-Flecktarn was only widely introduced in 1990 in a newly reunited Germany.

 In 1985 the Dutch government tested Flecktarn B with soldiers of its 13th Armored Brigade in Oirschot.
 Locally named "Stippel", the pattern met with media opposition for its perceived similarity to Waffen-SS "peas" and "oak leaves" camouflage.
 Among other criticisms, there were complaints from some users about double vision when looking at the “dot pattern” for a long time.
 The Dutch government scrapped the plan completely in 1987.

 In Germany, the Flecktarn camouflage pattern is used by all Bundeswehr service branches, the Heer (army), the Luftwaffe (air force), some Marine (navy) units and even the Sanitätsdienst (medical service.)
 Its official name is 5 Farben-Tarndruck der Bundeswehr (five-color camouflage print of the Bundeswehr.)
 This temperate Flecktarn five-color scheme consists of 15% light green, 20% light olive, 35% dark green, 20% brown and 10% black.